vizydrop/github-data-link/README.md

-# github-weekly-contributions
+# GitHub Data
-App which retrieves weekly contribution for all repos for defined profile
+App which retrieves stats related to contribution of all organization repositories during last year